-See Application Note 16 for complete description of OBS-3 calibration coefficients.
+See Application Note 16 for calculation of OBS-3 calibration coefficients.

-- See Application Note 81 for complete description of calculation of OBS-3+ calibration coefficients. - You can interface to two OBS-3+ sensors, or to both the 1X and 4X ranges on one OBS-3+ sensor, providing two channels of OBS-3+ data.
+- See Application Note 81 for calculation of OBS-3+ calibration coefficients. - You can interface to two OBS-3+ sensors, or to both the 1X and 4X ranges on one OBS-3+ sensor, providing two channels of OBS-3+ data.